 AFTERCARE OF YOUR TATTOO - TRADITIONAL

 2. Three times a day: Wash hands thoroughly.
 Cleanse tattoo with unscented liquid soap (Dr. Bronners unscented is my personal favorite) and let a weak stream of water run over it to rinse off soap.
-Blot dry with a CLEAN paper towel.
-Apply a THIN film of unscented lotion.
+Blot dry with a clean paper towel.
+Apply a THIN film of unscented lotion or an ointment formulated for tattoo aftercare.
 Cover with clean, loose-fitting cotton clothing.
-DO NOT walk around with your tattoo in open air for two weeks.
-Protect from contaminates such as pets.
+DO NOT walk around with your tattoo in open air for 2 weeks.
+Protect from contaminates such as pets and hands.
 Clean as indicated 3 times a day for the next 2 weeks.
-Tattoo may take longer to heal but this is the minimum window for full aftercare.
+Tattoo may take longer to heal but this is the minimum window for aftercare.

-3. Precautions: DO NOT over moisturize or use non-recommended ointments (such as Aquaphor, AD ointment) as these can fade tattoo or cause a reaction.
+3. Precautions: DO NOT over moisturize or use petroleum-based ointments (such as Aquaphor, AD ointment.
+While these have been used for many years by tattooers, I've seen many reactions.
+They smother and lighten tattoos).
 If you notice irritation, it is most likely your aftercare ointment, so try switching it.
 Showers are fine.
-Stay away from sweaty work-outs for the first week.
+Stay away from sweaty work-outs for the first five days of healing.
 Stay out of beach, sunlight and tanning booths at least 14 days.
 Do not soak tattoo in tub, sauna, Jacuzzi or go swimming for 14 days.
 Do not rub or pick the treated area while it is healing.
 Loss of color and/or infection will occur.
 Extreme sun and exposure over the years will fade your tattoo.
 This can be minimized using a strong sunscreen, at least SPF30.

-4. Your tattoo should heal in 2-3 weeks.
-Swelling and pain are common during the first week or so and you may ice the area or take common painkillers such as tylenol to lessen symptoms.
+4. Your tattoo should heal in 2-3 weeks: Swelling, pain, peeling, and blurred-looking lines are common during the first week or so and you may ice the area or take common painkillers such as tylenol to lessen symptoms.

-5. Tattoos can become infected when exposed to air-borne bacteria or contaminated hands/surfaces.
-Ink allergies are not uncommon, especially with colored ink, and will cause problems with healing.
+5. Tattoos don't get infected often but they can become infected when exposed to air-borne bacteria or contaminated hands/surfaces: Ink allergies are not uncommon, especially with colored ink, and will cause problems with healing.
 Consult a physician if any symptoms develop such as the following: redness at site, green/yellow foul smelling discharge, bumps and/or fever.
-If you notice subtle irritation beyond the first three days, first review your aftercare.
+If you notice irritation beyond the first three days, first review your aftercare.
 If you are doing everything right, you may consider switching up your aftercare routine as some clients develop sensitivities to aftercare ointments, even when they haven't had them in the past.

 OPTION 2 - USING TRANSPARENT SURGICAL DRESSING

 PRECAUTION: A small percentage of people are sensitive to the adhesives used on bandages, tape, and surgical dressing.
-If you notice any sensitivity such as a rash while using surgical dressing, discontinue usage immediately and switch to traditional aftercare.
+If you notice any sensitivity such as a rash or blistering around the tattoo while using surgical dressing, discontinue usage immediately and switch to traditional aftercare.
 The area around the tattoo may take a few days to clear up.

 1. Purchase Transparent Surgical Dressing to fit your tattoo: You may piece bandages together with a one inch overlap if they are not large enough.